roderickhsiao/react-aspect-ratio/README.md

 If you define a hard dimensions, it might not fit a responsive design.

-* Note: new CSS property [aspect-ratio](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) will be supported in Chrome 88](https://www.chromestatus.com/feature/5738050678161408), we might be able to support by using `@supports not (aspect-ratio: ratio)` for current padding trick implmentation.
+* New: new CSS [aspect-ratio](https://web.dev/aspect-ratio/) property launching in Chromium 88, Firefox 87, and Safari Technology Preview 118.

 ## How